f5devcentral/f5-big-iq-lab/docs/class4/class4.rst

 **BIG-IQ DATA COLLECTION**

 This is where BIG-IQ Data Collection Devices (DCDs) are managed and configured.
-There is also high-level reporting on the health and performance of the DCDs.
+A high-level reporting on the health and performance of the DCDs is presented there.

 **PROXIES**